What Is Smishing?

-Smishing is a cyberattack that uses deceptive text messages (SMS) to trick you into revealing personal information.
+Smishing is a type of cyberattack that uses fraudulent text messages to trick you into giving up personal information.
 Just like email phishing, the goal is to steal your passwords, financial details, or install malware on your phone.
-Scammers know that people tend to trust text messages more than emails, making it a very effective attack vector.
+Scammers know that people tend to trust text messages more than emails, which makes this a highly effective attack method.

 - Fake Delivery Alerts: "Your DHL package has an unpaid customs fee.
 Click here to pay: [malicious link]"